-Center turn lanes exist on both Douglas Boulevard and Harding Boulevard in the Plan Area.
+Center turn lanes exist on Sunrise Avenue, North Sunrise Avenue, and Douglas Boulevard in the Plan Area.
 Improvements to the turn lanes could include the installation of medians/protected turn pockets where appropriate and could also include aesthetic pavement treatments.
 Also refer to the section on Medians, below.
 Pavement treatments in the center turn lane do not change the turn lane function but can provide both aesthetic and practical benefits.
 The use of decorative markings in the center turn lane can help define the boundaries of the travel lanes and provide a decorative visual break in the center of the street.
 Durability must be considered when selecting a treatment option, because some coating or striping options may wear rapidly and need frequent maintenance.

-- Aesthetic Paving - Median (where one does not currently exist)
+- Aesthetic Paving - ► Median (where one does not currently exist)